Scremerston: Roads

 The Great North Road passed through Scremerston and was the main coaching route used by horse drawn mail coaches travelling between London, York and Edinburgh.
 In the "Golden Age of Coaching", between 1815 and 1835, coaches could travel from London to York in 20 hours, and from London to Edinburgh in 45 1/2hours.
 By the mid-nineteenth century, coach services could not compete with the new railways and the last coach left Newcastle for Edinburgh in July 1847.

 Much of the Great North Road route became part of a new route designated the "A1" by the Ministry of Transport in 1921, and the A1 passed through the village until 1983.
 The A1 is the longest numbered road in the UK, at 410 mi, connecting London, the capital of England, with Edinburgh, the capital of Scotland.
 While the Great North Road passed through villages and towns, the A1 was incrementally diverted around built up areas through a series of by-passes.
 Scremerston was by-passed in 1983 when the A1 was diverted to the west to avoid Berwick-upon-Tweed.
 This required a 195m bridge costing £9.5million to traverse the Tweed.
 The new route diverged at Jack Tar Pit (also called Scremerston New Winning, Scremerston Old Colliery and Greenwich Colliery) 600m from the village church.

-The Great North Road / A1 once passing through the village has given it a distinctive, straight approach and unusually wide main thoroughfare.
+The Great North Road / A1 once passed through the village ..

 The mainline railway runs parallel to the coast in the area, making local vehicle access to the coastline only possible via a level crossing at the now defunct Scremerston railway station.
 An underpass at Seaview can be accessed on foot but the track is too steep and uneven for most vehicles.